JanJaroszczak/React-Online-Shop/README.md

 ## 3. Features

-Below, a list of most important features of the project.
+Below, a list of most important features of the project is presented.

 - Users can create an account which stores orders history, contact data and provides possibility to edit them as well as changing password and account email.
 User data is stored in Firestore database.